Getting Started with ROS 2 and ZED

 RVIZ 2 is a useful visualization tool in ROS 2.
 With RVIZ 2, you can visualize the left and right images acquired by the ZED cameras, the depth image, and the 3D colored point cloud, plus other useful information.

-Launch the ZED wrapper along with RVIZ 2 by using the following command (installing the zed-ros2-examples repository is required):
+Launch the ZED wrapper along with RVIZ 2 by using the following command (installing the packages included in the zed-ros2-examples repository is required):

 ros2 launch zed_display_rviz2 display_zed_cam.launch.py camera_model:=<camera model>